 At an intensity and dose that is enough to facilitate training overload safely.

-In conclusion, deficits in muscle strength are common after stroke and are strongly related to function of the body.
-Resistance training increases strength and has potential to improve function in people with stroke.
+In conclusion, deficits in muscle strength are common after stroke and are strongly related to the function of the body.
+Resistance training increases strength and has the potential to improve function in people with stroke.
 Barriers to the implementation of strength training in clinical practice may be in part addressed by new knowledge and practical skills.

 Strength Training after Stroke: Rationale, evidence and potential implementation barriers for physiotherapists.
 Nada EJ Signal.
 MHSc (Rehab), BHSc (Physics), New Zealand Journal of Physiotherapy 2014.